decentral1se/calibrestekje/docs/source/flask.rst

 *******************

 A `flask`_ extension is available for prototyping new web interfaces with calibrestekje.
-In order to get started you'll need to install the extension.

 .. _flask: https://flask.palletsprojects.com

+To get started you'll need to install the extension.

 .. code-block:: bash